Alfreda Frances Bikowsky: Representations

-Bikowsky's career and personality were the main models for the character Maya (portrayed by actress Jessica Chastain) in the film Zero Dark Thirty (2012), although Maya is a composite character of several women involved in finding Osama Bin Laden.
+Bikowsky's career and personality were the main models for the character Maya (portrayed by actress Jessica Chastain) in the film Zero Dark Thirty (2012), although Maya is a composite character of several women involved in finding Osama bin Laden.
 The film attracted controversy for its depiction of the use of torture to elicit information from terrorist suspects.

+She is represented by the Corrine Whitman character in the film Rendition (2007), which is based on the true story of the Khalid El-Masri rendition.

 She is also a basis for the character Diane Marsh (portrayed by Wrenn Schmidt) in the Hulu miniseries The Looming Tower (2018).
 In the dramatization, she is depicted as being one of the two people primarily responsible for the lack of intelligence sharing between the FBI and CIA in the lead up to 9/11.

 In The Report, a film adaptation of the Senate Intelligence Committee report on CIA torture, a character played by Maura Tierney appears to be based on Bikowsky.

 Personal life

-Bikowsky married fellow CIA and former Chief of the Bin Laden Issue Station, Michael Scheuer, in 2014.
-Under her married name Alfreda Scheuer, she owns and operates her own business, YBeU Beauty.
+Bikowsky married Michael Scheuer, in 2014.
+He was a fellow CIA employee and former Chief of the Bin Laden Issue Station.
+Under a variation of her married name, Freda Scheuer, she owns and operates her own business, YBeU Beauty, alternatively called YBeU Life Coaching for Women.
 As a life coach she "helps women look good, feel good, and do good."
-This re-emergence ignited further criticism and discussion, with some online calling for her to be incriminated on war crimes charges.